quietly-turning/Lua-For-SM5/_chapter-2/SOUND.md

 }
 {% endhighlight %}

+### SOUND or Def.ActorSound{} ?
-Of course, the SOUND singleton lacks some of the special features that an ActorSound possesses.
+Of course, the SOUND singleton lacks some of the special features that an <a href="{{site.baseurl}}/chapter-1/ActorSound.html">ActorSound</a> possesses.

 Only one sound can be played via SOUND at any given moment, while there can be multiple ActorSounds loaded simultaneously.
 Furthermore, SOUND has no control over playback pitch or stereo panning.
 Thus, both SOUND and ActorSound have unique and valid use cases.